 (2) Notwithstanding any other provisions to the contrary in this code, project specific compliance plan agreements may be executed between the Board and contractor or employer, to govern employment and contracting within the Tulalip Business Park development or Quil Ceda Village.
 The duration of a specific compliance plan agreement approved by the Board and a contractor or employer may be the term of the employer's lease or sublease, within the business park development or Quil Ceda Village.
-A project specific compliance agreement approved by the Board (a) may establish and govern the permanent or long term employment or contracting rights, responsibilities, liabilities, and obligations of the contractor or employer and subleases, contractors, subcontractors, vendors, and third party contracts of such contractor or employer under this code, (b) ensure due process for the contractors, vendors, and third party contracts of such employer from other requirements, liabilities, and obligations of this code.
+A project specific compliance agreement approved by the Board (a) may establish and govern the permanent or long term employment or contracting rights, responsibilities, liabilities, and obligations of the contractor or employer and subleases, contractors, subcontractors, vendors, and third party contracts of such contractor or employer under this code, (b) ensure due process for the contractor or employer, or (c) exempt the employer and any subleases, contractors, subcontractors, vendors, and third party contracts of such employer from other requirements, liabilities, and obligations of this code.
 [Res.
 2014-446; Res.
 2012-257 § 2.3].